AZA SAFE Programs

 What the zoo is doing

-We currently have multiple areas in the zoo where we grow butterfly weed (Asclepias tuberosa), a species of milkweed that monarchs need to complete their life cycle, as well as other native plants.
-These serve as important waystations for pollinators to refuel on nectar and reproduce.
+Throughout the zoo we grow butterfly weed (Asclepias tuberosa), a species of milkweed that monarchs need to complete their life cycle, as well as other plants that are naive to Delaware.
+From the windows at our honey bee exhibit, guests can see our largest pollinator garden that was planted in 2022.
+It contains another species of milkweed (swamp) and native nectar plants.
+These sites serve as important way stations for a variety of pollinators to refuel on nectar and reproduce.

-We host native plant sales during peak migration and planting seasons to promote native plants in home gardens for migrating monarchs.
+During peak migration and planting seasons we host native plant sales to promote use in home gardens for migrating monarchs.
 This also serves as a way to educate the public on the importance of native plants in backyard spaces.
 The money generated from these plant sales go to the Delaware Zoological Society’s Conservation fund.

-In 2021, we participated in the M3 Monarch Migration Study led by the University of Michigan.
+Since 2021, we have been participating in the M3 Monarch Migration Study led by the University of Michigan.
 This project utilizes Onset HOBO MX 2202 data loggers to collect light, pressure, and temperature data.
-This information helps researchers determine the daily flight paths of individual monarch butterflies for the first time!
+The information gathered helps researchers determine the daily flight paths of individual monarch butterflies.
 By using these new technologies, we can better track Monarchs’ migration and protect their migration routes.

 What you can do

 Milkweed is a host plant for monarch butterflies, and native milkweed plants are the best choice to help feed and rear the next generation of monarchs.
 Adults lay their eggs on milkweed and monarch caterpillars feed on the plants.
-Find free milkweed plants: Monarch Watch, Milkweed 4 Monarchs, Live Monarch, Grow Milkweed Plants.
+Find free milkweed plants at Monarch Watch, Live Monarch, or Grow Milkweed Plants.

 Find out what to plant using the National Wildlife Federation’s native plant finder .
 This useful website lists the best pollinator plants for your site based on your zip code.